 The name of the Java ARchive (jar) that contains GuineaPig java classes.
 In this example the guinea.jar file must be found from the same directory where this html-file is in.
-See Remote UI Demo Instructions for info on how to create the archive.

 param

 Parameters are passed to the applet with param tags.
 They each contain a parameter name, value pair.
 See above for available parameters names and values.